lifaon74/observable-polyfill/README.md

 ## 📜 Documentation

-The WIGC documentation may be found here: https://wicg.github.io/observable/.
+The WICG documentation may be found here: https://wicg.github.io/observable/.

-- `wigc-observable-polyfill` exports: `Observable`, `Subscriber`, and `when`
+- `wicg-observable-polyfill` exports: `Observable`, `Subscriber`, and `when`
-- `wigc-observable-polyfill/protected` export the function `polyfill`
+- `wicg-observable-polyfill/protected` exports the function `polyfill`
   - when called, it exposes `Observable` and `Subscriber` into `globalThis`, and adds the `when` method to `EventTarget`